brylevkirill/notes/Artificial Intelligence.md

   *(Juergen Schmidhuber)*

   ["On Learning to Think: Algorithmic Information Theory for Novel Combinations of Reinforcement Learning Controllers and Recurrent Neural World Models"](#on-learning-to-think-algorithmic-information-theory-for-novel-combinations-of-reinforcement-learning-controllers-and-recurrent-neural-world-models-schmidhuber) by Juergen Schmidhuber `paper`
+>	"We motivate controller network C to become an efficient explorer and an artificial scientist, by adding to its standard external reward (or fitness) for solving user-given tasks another intrinsic reward for generating novel action sequences (= experiments) that allow world model network M to improve its compression performance on the resulting data.
+At first glance, repeatedly evaluating M’s compression performance on the entire history seems impractical.
+A heuristic to overcome this is to focus on M’s improvements on the most recent trial, while regularly re-training M on randomly selected previous trials, to avoid catastrophic forgetting.
+A related problem is that C’s incremental program search may find it difficult to identify (and assign credit to) those parts of C responsible for improvements of a huge, black box-like, monolithic M. But we can implement M as a self-modularizing, computation cost-minimizing, winner-take-all RNN.
+Then it is possible to keep track of which parts of M are used to encode which parts of the history.
+That is, to evaluate weight changes of M, only the affected parts of the stored history have to be re-tested.
+Then C’s search can be facilitated by tracking which parts of C affected those parts of M. By penalizing C’s programs for the time consumed by such tests, the search for C is biased to prefer programs that conduct experiments causing data yielding quickly verifiable compression progress of M. That is, the program search will prefer to change weights of M that are not used to compress large parts of the history that are expensive to verify.
+The first implementations of this simple principle were described in our work on the POWERPLAY framework, which incrementally searches the space of possible pairs of new tasks and modifications of the current program, until it finds a more powerful program that, unlike the unmodified program, solves all previously learned tasks plus the new one, or simplifies/compresses/speeds up previous solutions, without forgetting any."